Siddhesh Joshi (Editor)

 After that season, he signed as a veteran free agent with the Washington Bullets.
 The Detroit Pistons would receive a 1980 1st round draft pick (which ended up with Golden State, who selected Rickey Brown with that pick) and a 1982 1st round draft pick (Used to select John Bagley) as compensation for his departure.
 Porter would play 2 games in the playoffs that year and garnered 9 assists as the Bullets fell in the First Round.
 The following year, he had 9.1 assists per game, which was enough to win his final assist title.
 However, during training camp before the 1981 season, he snapped his Achilles tendon, missing all of that season.
 He only played 11 games of the next season, having only 4.2 assists per game.
 On January 18, 1983, he was waived by the Bullets.
 When he retired in 1983, he had accumulated 5,314 career assists (good for 49th all time) and 7,645 career points, while also being 14th all time in career assists per game and 13th in assist percentage at 37.5.
 Notably, of the top 50 in career assist leaders, he played the fewest games (659).
 Despite leading the league in assists per game four times, he was never selected to an All Star Game.
 Only five players have won more assists titles than Porter, and three of them are in the Hall of Fame (Stockton, Cousy, and Robertson) while two aren't eligible yet (Nash and Kidd).

-In 1983, he played in the Philippines for the Toyota Super Corollas with Robert Jaworski in the Philippine Basketball Association as an import during the Open Conference tournament and along with Billy Ray Bates of the rival Crispa Redmanizers with Atoy Co and Abet Guidaben.
+In 1983, he joined the Toyota Super Corollas in the Philippines, teaming up with Robert Jaworski in the Philippine Basketball Association (PBA) as an import player during the Open Conference tournament.
+During this time, he competed alongside and against notable players such as Billy Ray Bates from the rival Crispa Redmanizers, as well as Atoy Co and Abet Guidaben.

 References